popcorn-kernel/oven/README.md

 ![License](https://img.shields.io/github/license/popcorn-kernel/cuteloader)

 # Goals
-- Have a simple yet customizable bootloader for better user experince
+- Have a simple yet customizable bootloader for better user experince.
+- Have both, TRANS/popcorn and polyboot systems.
 - Learn and Have fun!